Hawaii Five-O Theme: In popular culture

 A sample of the song can be heard in Donkey Kong Country 3: Dixe Kong's Double Trouble as an easter egg if the players enter a combination when on a vehicle on the world map.

 The DreamWorks movie Shrek 2 (2004) featured a scene where a fanfare trumpeter, by the name of Reggie, played the opening section of the theme shortly before getting smacked.
 The scene became an internet meme, with various edits being done on the scene.

 The song was also featured in the film 50 First Dates (2004), and the Sammy Davis Jr. version of the theme song was re-recorded by Los Straitjackets with Deke Dickerson and released in 2014.

 Darts player Wayne Mardle used the song as his walk-on song in 2013.

 London punk band The Dark covered the song for a 7" single on Fresh Records in 1980.

 The Ventures version appears in a 2019 TV commercial for Papa John's Pizza.

-Philippine radio broadcaster Neil Ocampo is widely credited by both listeners and the media industry in popularizing the theme, as it became the signature opening theme of his long-running national radio program that ran from 1996 until prior to his death in 2020.
+Radio broadcaster Neil Ocampo is widely credited by both listeners and the media with popularizing the theme in the Philippines, as it became the signature opening theme of his long-running national radio program that ran from 1996 until prior to his death in 2020.

 On the 1980 SCTV episode "Hollywood Salutes the Extras", a mock trailer presents Hawaii Five-Ho, with the role normally associated with Hawaii Five-O lead character Steve McGarrett switched to Don Ho, played by Tony Rosato.
 When investigating a night club and finding there is no warm-up act for Frank Sinatra who is performing later that evening, Ho/Rosato tells his colleagues: 'Chin!
 Danno!
 Book me!', after which he is seen on stage singing nonsense scat to the melody of the Hawaii Five-O theme.

-The former Magistrate of Hualien and also the legislator of Hualian in Taiwan, Fu Kun-chi, use this song as his walk-on song.
+The former magistrate of Hualien and also the legislator of Hualian in Taiwan, Fu Kun-chi, use this song as his walk-on song.